 Ideas for Celebrating Epiphany

-If you use Godly Play activities, The Complete Guide to Godly Play: An Imaginative Method for Presenting Scripture Stories to Children (Volume 3) has an Epiphany lesson focusing on the wise men’s gifts.
+If you use Godly Play activities, The Complete Guide to Godly Play: Volume 3, Revised and Expanded has an Epiphany lesson focusing on the wise men’s gifts.
 If you have the Godly Play Advent cards and Christmas card, the Epiphany lesson would be a perfect way to help your child discover the meaning of Epiphany.

-- Watkins Every Flavor Beans has a Three Kings Day Party and other wonderful activities for Celebrating Epiphany.
+- Wondering through the Year has a Three Kings Day Party and other wonderful activities for Celebrating Epiphany.

 - Explore and Express has some special Godly Play Epiphany activities.